 Another classic film from Richard Curtis, Four Weddings and a Funeral is as much a romantic comedy as it is a celebration of real friendship.
 It follows Charles (Hugh Grant) and his eclectic circle of friends as they embark on a summer of attending weddings.
 Capturing English poshness in all its eccentricities, as well as the madness that surrounds wedding season in this country, Four Weddings and a Funeral is heart-warming, hilarious and touching.

 Miss Potter (2006)

 This film tells the story of renowned British children’s author and illustrator, Beatrix Potter.
-It features the story of her life, intertwined with animated sequences featuring characters from her books, including Peter Rabbit, but it’s perhaps the stunning landscape of the Lake District that really steals the show.
-The sweeping views of the lakes and mountains, as well as the beautiful country cottages, will have you booking your trip there immediately.
+It features the story of her life, intertwined with animated sequences featuring characters from her books, including Peter Rabbit; but it’s perhaps the stunning landscape of the Lake District that really steals the show.
+The sweeping views of the lakes and mountains, as well as the beautiful country cottages, will have you booking a trip there immediately.